EricssonResearch/dnt/miki/doc/stream_compiler.md

 ### Finding the packet and action lines

-Step one is to find a matching `packet` and `action` line.
-Foreach on the keys, scan for `packet`, find matching `action`.
+Step one is to find a matching `packet` and `actions` line.
+Foreach on the keys, scan for `packet`, find matching `actions`.
 Then do the reverse.
-This way we can detect if one is missing.
-First process `packet` into a list of headers.
+This way we can detect if either one is missing.
+First process `packet` into a list of headers, then supply that to the actions parser.

 ### Split the line into tokens